 One of the ways we can defeat stigma is by having open conversations about some of the challenges of living with HIV, such as finding support, sharing status, facing barriers, and addressing mental health.
-Below, real people share their thoughts and experiences.

 The day Zach walked out of the doctor’s office with his diagnosis, his mom, Stina, was there to encourage and support him.